 2) If a PMKID List element field is not present in RSNE or if no PMKSA identifier offered in the PMKID list matches any identifier for a cached PMKSA, the AP checks whether an EAP-Initiate/Re-auth packet was included.
 If not, the AP shall respond with an Authentication frame with the Authentication algorithm number set to 14 or <ANA> depending on whether PFS is used, and the Status Code field set to 53 (invalid PMKID) and shall terminate the exchange.

-Modify the 2nd paragraph as following (D6.3 P143L19)) [3]
+Modify the 2nd paragraph as following (D6.3 P143L19)): [3]

 If PFS is being used, the AP shall also generate an ephemeral private key and perform the group’s scalar-op (see 11.3.4.1 (General)) to produce its own ephemeral public key.
 The AP may delay the generation of its ephemeral public/private key pair until after receiving a response from the Authentication Server, if applicable.
 The Authentication Server processes the EAP-Initiate/Re-auth packet as specified in IETF RFC 6696 and returns an EAP-Finish/Re-auth packet to the AP.
 In the case of successful authentication by the Authentication Server, the Authentication Server returns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet.
 If the Authentication Server responds with a failure indication, then the AP shall produce an Authentication frame with the Authentication Algorithm Number field set to “Fast Initial Link Setup authentication” 14 (FILS shared key authentication without PFS) or <ANA> (FILS shared key authentication with PFS) (see 8.4.1.1 (Authentication Algorithm Number field)) depending on whether PFS is used, and the Status Code field set to 15 (Authentication rejected because of challenge failure).
 In the case of successful authentication by the Authentication Server, the Authentication Server returns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet and processing terminates.